-Car parking is available on-site.
-It is free for the first hour with charges applying thereafter.
+Car parking is available onsite.
+It is free for the first hour, with charges applying thereafter.
 If your family visits frequently, they can purchase a weekly pass from Main Reception.
 There is a car park payment machine located on Level 1 (near Main Reception).
-There is also a car park payment machine located outside the hydrotherapy pool on the Ground Floor (near the hospital kitchen).

 The hospital accepts no responsibility for damages caused to vehicles or belongings that go missing whilst parking on the hospital premesis.
 Tickets must be paid for prior to returning to your vehicle.